THE TAILOR

 “So, Mr …….ah, I didn’t ask your name yet…”

-“Thank you Mr Burn.
+“Thank you, Will Burn.
 I like this design.
 It’s very good.
-I assume that this is meant to resemble a burning matchstick.
+I assume that this is meant to be a burning matchstick.
 Yes, I can use this.
-You are to be congratulated, Mr Burn.” said the Tailor, looking at the rough outline sketched in pencil on the paper.
+You are to be congratulated,” said the Tailor, looking at the rough outline sketched in pencil on the paper.

 “What material will you use for the suit?” asked the man.

-“Obviously, something hard-wearing.
-We don’t want it tearing or stretching.
-It will, of course, need to be a breathable fabric.
-I know exactly what’s going to work for you, Mr Burn.
+“Obviously, something hard-wearing and resistant to the elements.
+We don’t want it tearing or stretching either.
+It will need to be a breathable fabric too.
+I know exactly what’s going to work for you, Will Burn.
 In fact, a previous client of mine had much the same brief as yours, so really this is quite straightforward for me.”

 “Tut tut,” chuckled the Tailor.
 “My dear colleague really has no sense of style at all.
 Green, gold, purple and red.
 What on God’s earth was he thinking of when he made that?”